inveniosoftware-contrib/kpiit/docs/usage.rst

 All the steps described above are automated with the ``deploy`` command which is located in the ``openshift`` directory.

 **Note:** The ``deploy`` script will only work if the user is authenticated with OpenShift using the ``oc login`` command.
 See ``oc login --help`` for more details on how to login.
-An alternative is to generate a one-time login command from `openshift.cern.ch <https://openshift.cern.ch/>`_ (click your username in the top right corner then "Copy Login Command" and paste in the terminal.
+An alternative is to generate a one-time login command from `openshift.cern.ch <https://openshift.cern.ch/>`_ (click your username in the top right corner then "Copy Login Command" and paste in the terminal).

 Secrets
 ~~~~~~~